dodgyrabbit/midi-light-py/README.md

 you're golden.
 The **USB2.0-MIDI MIDI 1** is what you want to see (on a Linux Desktop.)
 On the RPI the string was similar to "MIDI 1".

+### Running on RPI

+SSH into the RPI and run `nohup python main.py &`
+This should start your python program in the background and return to the console.
+You can disconnect your SSH.

+Once it's running, you may want to login later, stop the program and update the code etc.
+`ps -ax | grep pyth`
+This should show the the process running Python.
+Identify the process by name and then terminate it:
+`kill <processid>`

+### Setting it up to auto start

+Edit the `/etc/rc.local` file and add the following line

+`python home/pi/midi-light-py/main.py &`

+This should start up the Python program whenever the RPI restarts